-Pursuing my dream, I went after science journal to science journal and eventually bumped into a book Snakes: The Evolution of Mystery in Nature by Harry Greene, which was praised by the New York Times and even won a PEN award.
-Dr. Greene is a professor from the Ecology and Evolutionary department of Cornell.
+Feeling determined , I read r science journals to science journals and eventually found Snakes: The Evolution of Mystery in Nature by Harry Greene, a New York Times best seller and even won a PEN award.
+Dr. Greene, who is a professor from the Ecology and Evolutionary department of Cornell, a person who inspires me so much.
 His work on Hunter-Gatherers And Other Primates as Prey, Predators, And Competitors of Snakes is my favorite research article because of its nature in the evolutionary field.